 I certainly understand why people like meat substitutes.
 Reducing consumption of animal products can be daunting, especially for heavy meat eaters or those following a standard American diet.
 I get it.
 There is a wide chasm between eating a beef burger and fries and enjoying mung bean patties with a kale salad.
 Substitutes like Beyond Meat burgers can act as a transition food to show people that plant-based foods can be tasty, make them feel more comfortable, and help them bridge the gap as they explore new foods.

 The problem we are facing now is the transition phase never ends: we don’t take off the training wheels.
 Instead, we keep eating these fake meats rather than shifting to cooking with whole foods like fresh vegetables, fruits, gluten-free whole grains, nuts, seeds, beans and legumes.

 The demand for vegan products is growing.
 One analysis of vegan meat substitutes, dairy alternatives, desserts and snacks predicted that the vegan food market will grow at 9.1% per year and will reach $24.3 billion US by 2026.
-If we're talking meat substitutes alone, they are valued at about $4 billion US right now.
-By 2025, that number is expected to grow to $7.5 billion US.
-Beyond Meat stock prices have been soaring since they went public, too.
+If we’re talking meat substitutes alone, they are valued at about $5 billion US right now.
+By 2029, that number is expected to grow to $12.9 billion US.

 So many of the products in the vegan food market are packaged and highly processed.
 This has both health and environmental impacts.
 And the bigger problem is that these foods are being aggressively marketed as ‘healthy’ when they are not.
 I consider Beyond Meat a classic case of healthwashing.